 Thepla is an excellent side dish from India that you can pair with almost any meal.
 It is a great choice for breakfast or a tasty snack to recharge your energy during the day.

 Different spices added will form a unique taste for Thepla.
 As a result, this bread has many variants throughout the country.
-Dudhi, mashed potatoes, Methi, mixed vegetables, and mooli are typical choices to twist the flavor of Thepla.
+Dudhi, mashed potatoes, Methi, mixed vegetables, and mooli are typical choices to enrich the flavor of Thepla.

 The mild taste of Thepla is just wonderful to pair with red garlic chutney, sweet mango pickle (Chhundo), or yogurt.